-All the executive officers named above have held their present positions or other senior positions with Bank of Montreal or its subsidiaries for the past five years, except for Catherine Roche who, prior to May 2016, was Partner and Managing Director at the Boston Consulting Group.
+All the executive officers named above have held their present positions or other senior positions with Bank of Montreal or its subsidiaries for the past five years, other than Mr. Tuzun.
+Prior to joining BMO, Mr. Tuzun was Executive Vice President and Chief Financial Officer, Fifth Third Bancorp, where he held positions including Senior Vice President, Treasurer and other senior treasury and finance roles.